Register today for our DNP online information session

 Combining online and in-person learning — the doctor of nursing practice program at the MU Sinclair School of Nursing prepares nurses to become leaders in their respective advanced nursing practice roles, with a strong clinical focus.
 The DNP is designed for nurses seeking a terminal degree in nursing practice and offers an alternative to a research-focused doctoral program.

-Choose from six areas of study:
+Choose from five areas of study: